-There are so many places to view spectacular Lake Macquarie and so much to do in the surrounds that you may be tempted to spend the whole day (or even holiday) on its lovely shores.
+There are so many places to view spectacular Lake Macquarie and so much to do in the surrounds that you may be tempted to spend the whole day — or even your entire holiday — exploring its lovely shores.

-On its west bank (take the Warner’s Bay Road exit and follow the lake past Spears Point and on to Booragul) you’ll find the Lake Macquarie Gallery.
-The multi-award winning attraction isn’t so much as a gallery as a wonderful art precinct, complete with sculpture park, mosaic paths, historical buildings and picturesque grounds.
-This is a wonderful destination for families as it has an excellent reputation for engaging even the littlest critic.
+On its west bank (take the Warner’s Bay Road exit and follow the lake past Spears Point and on to Booragul) you’ll find the Museum of Art and Culture, yapang (MAC) (formerly known as Lake Macquarie Gallery).
+The multi award-winning attraction isn’t so much a gallery as a wonderful art precinct, complete with sculpture park, mosaic paths, historical buildings and picturesque grounds.
+This is a wonderful destination for families as it has an excellent reputation for engaging even the youngest critic.

-For nature lovers, head a little further west to the many National Parks and the Olney State Forest for waterfalls, flora and fauna, walking tracks, camping facilities, dirt biking and other outdoor sports.
+For nature lovers, head a little further west to the many National Parks or consider Olney State Forest for waterfalls, flora and fauna, walking tracks, camping facilities, dirt biking and other outdoor sports.

-Further south from the gallery (take Wangi Road) you will find dozens of breathtaking spots to unpack the picnic and take in the views.
-In fact, there is no shortage of great spots around the lake.
-Photo opportunities (and relaxing lakeside strolls) lie all around but the long wisp of Lake Macquarie Conservation Area in the south; the various peninsulas on the east side and the inlet at Swansea are possibly the best.
+Further south from the gallery (take Wangi Road), you’ll find dozens of breathtaking spots perfect for unpacking a picnic and taking in the views.
+In fact, there’s no shortage of great spots dotted all around the lake.
+Photo opportunities — and relaxing lakeside strolls — are not in short supply, but the long wisp of Lake Macquarie Conservation Area to the south; the various peninsulas on the east side and the inlet at Swansea are some of the highlights.

-The Lakes, the wineries, the museum, the national parks — there’s lots of wonderful stuff between Sydney and Newcastle but let’s not beat around the bush — the reason Sydney spends its weekends going north is definitely the Central Coast beaches.
-Luckily the sheer number of beautiful spots to swim, surf and play means there’s plenty of room for everyone!
+The Lakes, the wineries, the museum, the national parks — there’s lots of wonderful stuff between Sydney and Newcastle but let’s not beat around the bush — the reason Sydney spends its weekends heading north is definitely the Central Coast beaches.
+Luckily, the sheer number of beautiful spots to swim, surf and play, means there’s plenty of options to choose from.

-For surfers, there are a dozen or more excellent patrolled surf beaches, for the novice surfer through to the pro.
+For surfers, there are a dozen or more patrolled surf beaches in this area, catering for all from the novice surfer through to the pro.
 Experienced surfers recommend North Avoca, Shelley Beach, the Lakes and Wamberal.
 For the beginner, try Umina, the Entrance, Ocean Beach or Killcare.
-For the absolute beginner, why not sign up for surf lessons at Umina, Terrigal or Avoca and take a fun, exciting skill away as a souvenir!
+For the absolute beginner, why not sign up for surf lessons at Umina, Terrigal or Avoca and take a fun and exciting skill away as a souvenir!

-Divers have plenty of options with a number of beautiful and interesting spots to boat dive, shore dive and even night dive all along the Central Coast.
-Divers can visit seven different wrecks along the coastline, each providing a diverse and rich habitat for fish, turtles, coral, rays and other sea life.
-The planned addition of the HMAS Adelaide at Avoca is proving a very controversial move but if it goes ahead, should make for one of the most interesting dives in the region.
+Divers have plenty of options with a number of beautiful and interesting spots to boat dive, shore dive and even night dive dotted along the Central Coast.
+Divers can visit seven different wrecks along the coastline, each providing a diverse and rich habitat for fish, turtles, coral, rays and other marine life.
+The addition of the HMAS Adelaide at Avoca was a controversial move but it now makes for one of the most interesting dives in the region.

-Families seeking a good beach for littlies to swim can find calm beaches and creeks, abundant wildlife, picturesque views and walking tracks at Patonga.
-Patonga is a sleepy little fishing town with a warm, friendly village feel, complete with a great little pub (Patonga Beach Hotel) for a fresh seafood lunch.
-While there, head over to Pearl Beach to see how the other half “weekends”.
-Explore the natural beauty that money can’t buy and the architectural beauty that keeps Sydney’s elite buying here.
+Families seeking a good beach for kids to swim can find calm beaches and creeks, abundant wildlife, picturesque views and walking tracks at Patonga.
+Patonga is a sleepy little fishing town with a warm, friendly feel, complete with a great little pub for a fresh seafood lunch.
+While there, head over to Pearl Beach to see how the other half spends their weekends.
+Explore the natural beauty that money can’t buy, and the architectural beauty that keeps Sydney’s elite reaching for their wallet.

-There’s nothing like a bored kid stuck in a car to drive you mad, so whether you want to entertain him or frighten him into submission (just jokes), the Australian Reptile Park and Wildlife Sanctuary is the place to do it.
+There’s nothing like a bored kid stuck in a car to drive you mad, so if you want to entertain them, the Australian Reptile Park and Wildlife Sanctuary is a good place to start.

 Just west of Gosford at Somersby, treat the kids to an up-close encounter with some of the slimiest, wiggliest, and deadliest creatures on earth — and a few cuddly ones too.
 Giant turtles, alligators, pythons, spiders and other icky creatures as well as fuzzy natives like wombats, koalas and platypus all make for a family-friendly day out.

-Whether you’re making your way south or just heading out for a day trip or lazy weekend, the New South Wales Central Coast is the perfect place to kick back or dive in – either way; you are in for some real fun.
+Whether you’re making your way south or just heading out for a day trip or lazy weekend, the New South Wales Central Coast is the perfect place to explore, kick back or dive in — and however you choose to spend your time, you’re in for some real fun.